UTDallasEPICS/TWCGateway/README.md

 ### Employee Specific Page (Not implemented yet)

-Employees can't edit anything on this page.
+Employees will not be able to see any other page except this one.
+They can't edit anything on this page.
 They can only interact with the profile button and the supervisor's name.
 The profile button will open a modal with their profile information.
 Upon clicking the supervisor's name, it will open a modal with the supervisor's profile information.
 The idea is that the employee can see their tasks and then be able to see their supervisor's information in case they need to contact them.

 ## Database Tables